Gu21/site_whisky/README.md

 # site_whisky

-* First test using Bootstrap, analysis of a mockup to be reproduced with a freedom for the theme
+* First practical work using Bootstrap, analysis of a mockup to be reproduced with a freedom for the theme
 * Integration of the model with Bootstrap
 * Sass